Right to take for tenants in co-owned properties

 Here are the steps to follow to benefit from this right:

-Processing of the request by the managing agent
+Assessment of the request by the trustee

 The syndic has three months to examine the request and present it to the general meeting of co-owners.
 He may also call in an expert to assist him in this task.

-General Meeting decision
+Decision of the General Meeting

 Carrying out the work